easonyu0203/eason-portfolio/static/posts/NTMoFA-collection/index.md

 ### **Objective:**

-To expedite the iteration process by developing a real-time, efficient, and user-friendly system enabling on-the-spot model testing and instant error reporting.
+To expedite the iteration process by developing a real-time system enabling on-the-spot model testing and instant error reporting.

 ## **Solution 🛠️**